-The Authority participates in the National Fraud Initiative, the Cabinet Office's Audit Commission's bi-annual data matching exercise, which seeks to detect fraudulent payments from the public purse.
-In addition, the Authority proactively incorporates antifraud work into its Internal Audit plans.
+The Authority participates in the National Fraud Initiative, the Cabinet Office's bi-annual data matching exercise, which seeks to detect fraudulent payments from the public purse.
+In addition, the Authority proactively incorporates anti-fraud work into its Internal Audit plans.